 How people spend their money – and when, and where, at what perils – has always been a source of inexhaustible fascination for this observer.
 I know families who appear to be scraping the bottom – in how they dress, and where they live, and how they complain about their material circumstances – then all of a sudden they are pulling up in a fully accessorized luxury automobile.
 I know people who work civil service jobs and think nothing of dropping three or four bills on getting their hair done, or Pilates, or piano lessons for their kids.
 I know people living in two-million dollar apartments who appear to wear suits that have followed them through the decades from college.
 Such people are often willing to travel an extra hour to secure a bargain on paper towels, then fret about a penny or two more for each gallon of gasoline.

 This says a lot about the lives of those neighbors to which we are otherwise not granted transparency, still just as invaluable from all of this nosing and comparing are some of the doubts we are willing to admit about ourselves.
-Are we reckless, impulsive, or are we taking the longer view when we shell out for that Caribbean vacation every year (which we do in my family, though we cannot afford a second bedroom; we splurge on paper towels), or send our children to private schools?
+Are we reckless, impulsive, or are we taking the longer view when we shell out for that Caribbean vacation every year, or send our children to private schools?

 That we do not very openly explain those priorities is presumably in the interests of insulating our sensitive young ones from tough, or unpopular, positions, though I think there are equal perils from pretending that everything is sort of free.
 Now more than ever – as the news from our televisions and our neighborhoods is so loud with the sound of the other shoe dropping: of payments coming due and investments imploding.
 When money is so clearly something we can no longer conjure out of thin air.